 Is remote management the same as agile management?

-Agile is often a term used for remote working teams, but it is intact a project management approach.
-Remote management or remote working refers to situations where team members are located in different geographies, whether permanently or dynamically.
+Agile is often a term used for remote working teams, but it is in fact a project management approach.
+Traditionally, agile teams worked together in closely located units on specific projects.
+Remote management or remote working refers to situations where team members are working in different locations, whether permanently or dynamically.

 Is managing a remote team different to managing a team in the same place?

 Some aspects of good management are clearly the same, but there are some significant